What is the difference between ROM and RAM?

-A good example of ROM in the computer is the computer BIOS, a PROM chip that stores the programming needed to begin the initial computer start up process.
-Using a non-volatile storage is the only way to begin the start up process for computers and other devices that use a similar start up process.
+A good example of ROM is the computer BIOS, a PROM chip that stores the programming needed to begin the initial computer start up process.
+Using a non-volatile storage medium is the only way to begin the start up process for computers and other devices.
 ROM chips are also used in gaming system cartridges, like the original Nintendo, Gameboy, Sega Genesis, and a number of others.
-The game cartridge stores the game programming on a ROM chip that is read by the game console when the cartridge is inserted into the console.

-The oldest ROM-type storage media can be dated back to 1932 with drum memory.
-Today, ROM-type storage media is still used and continues to be improved upon for better performance and storage capacity.
+The oldest ROM-type storage medium can be dated back to 1932 with drum memory.
+ROM-type storage is still used and continues to be improved upon for better performance and storage capacity.

-RAM chips are also used in computers, as well as other devices, to store information and run programs on the computer because RAM is one of the fastest types of memory in your computer.
-For example, the Internet browser you are using to read this page has been loaded into memory and is running from memory.
-However, as mentioned earlier, any information stored in the RAM chip is lost if the computer is turned off or loses power.
+RAM chips are also used in computers, as well as other devices, to store information and run programs.
+RAM is one of the fastest types of memory in your computer and can switch quickly between tasks.
+For example, the Internet browser you are using to read this page has been loaded into RAM and is running from it.